 On April 12, 2010, Michael J. Lovett, who had been our Interim President and Chief Executive Officer and Chief Operating Officer, was appointed President and Chief Executive Officer and elected to Charter's Board of Directors.
-As of May 3, 2010, we appointed Marwan Fawaz, previously our Executive Vice President and Chief Technology Officer, to the office of Executive Vice President-Operations and Chief Technology Officer.
+As of May 3, 2010, we appointed Marwan Fawaz, previously our Executive Vice President and Chief Technology Officer.
 Also, as of May 3, 2010, Charter and Mr. Fawaz entered into an Amendment ("Amendment") to his Amended and Restated Employment Agreement, dated February 23, 2010 ("Agreement"), pursuant to which Mr. Fawaz will serve as Executive Vice President-Operations and Chief Technology Officer, with such responsibilities, duties and authority including overall management responsibility for technology and engineering and for supervising our operations.
 Under the Amendment, Mr. Fawaz is to receive a base salary of not less than \$650,000 per annum, a Target Bonus under Charter's Executive Bonus Plan of 125%, and a grant of stock options to purchase 100,000 shares of the Charter's Class A common stock, to be granted at the time other participants receive their 2010 stock option grants.
 The Amendment shall be effective for a period of 12 months, after which time the terms of Mr. Fawaz's employment shall revert to those contained in the Agreement.